harshalpatilR/cdswccfraud/README.md

 ## 5: Model Tuning
 Adjust the model hyper parameter values using an experiment to optimise the model.

+## 6: Model Monitoring via Jobs
+Checks the current state of model performance via the Jobs interface

+## 7: Model Monitoring via Experiments
+Checks the current state of model performance via the Experiments interface

+## 8: Model Retraining
+Called to retrain the model if there the job in 6 finds the model is below threshold

 _Note: For the model deployment, use the following JSON as the example input:_

 ```